 The “champions” for the 2017 Waterloo Reads: battle of the books are:

 Each champion will be defending one of the 10 most popular Canadian novels of all time, as voted by our community.
-Those titles will be announced in early August.
+Click on the Champions’ names above to learn more about them and the books their are defending.

 We would like to once again thank our 10 terrific, enthusiastic and very competitive 2016 Waterloo Reads Champions.